 Nora is a dancer, choreographer and educator based in Brooklyn, NY.
 Nora has been teaching dance and yoga to people of all ages for over 15 years.
 She excitedly joined Together in Dance in 2016 and is also currently the Dance and Yoga specialist at the German School Brooklyn.
 Previously in NYC, she has taught at the Brooklyn Arts Exchange, at various schools through Soul Shine Life Yoga and at Le Jardin de Louise Preschool and various others.
 Originally moving to NYC in 2001, she left in 2005 to travel, have babies, teach, study and live in Mexico City and Rio de Janeiro before coming back to find Brooklyn home in 2012.
 Nora’s choreographic work has been presented both internationally and nationally, including most notably in NYC at Gibney Dance, Danspace Project and Dixon Place.
 She received her MFA in Dance at Hollins University, Kids Yoga Teacher training at Karma Kids Yoga, Developmental Movement and Baby Yoga with Ellynne Skove, 200-hour Yoga teacher training at Atmananda Yoga and other certifications with OM Yoga.
 She also currently dances with choreographers Emily Wexler and Kim Brandt. www.norastephens.org.

-Macy joined the faculty of Together in Dance in 2017.
-Sullivan also frequently works as a teaching artist for Dance for PD® and Juilliard Global Ventures.
-She has helped develop collaborative programs such as Education in Motion (Cayman Arts Festival/The Juilliard School), Middle School Boot Camp (New York City Department of Education/Lincoln Center Education), and Lincoln Center Kids!
+Macy Sullivan joined the faculty of Together in Dance in 2017 and continues to teach for Juilliard Global Ventures and Dance for PD® as well.
+Prior, she helped develop collaborative programs such as Education in Motion (Cayman Arts Festival/The Juilliard School), Middle School Boot Camp (New York City Department of Education/Lincoln Center Education), and Lincoln Center Kids!
 (Lincoln Center Education/The Juilliard School).
-She is a two-time recipient of the Goldman Arts Enrichment Teaching Fellowship in partnership with Harlem School of the Arts and has additionally enjoyed teaching through volunteer organizations such as Artists Striving to End Poverty and The New Orleans Project.
-Sullivan holds a BFA in Dance from The Juilliard School and was the recipient of the Martha Hill Prize, John Erskine Prize, and Choreographic Honors.
-She currently dances for Dance Heginbotham, The Chase Brock Experience, and Caleb Teicher & Company.
+She is a two-time recipient of the Goldman Arts Enrichment Teaching Fellowship in partnership with Harlem School of the Arts.
+Sullivan works as a dancer and rehearsal director for both Dance Heginbotham and Caleb Teicher & Company and has additionally enjoyed projects with The Merce Cunningham Trust, The Bang Group, The Chase Brock Experience, and Pat Catterson.
+She has also assisted Michelle Dorrance and Chase Brock in the creation and staging of new works (on American Ballet Theatre and Barnard College, respectively).
+Her own work has been performed at Juilliard’s Center for Innovation in the Arts, Judson Memorial Church, The 92nd Street Y, and The Tank.
+Sullivan holds a BFA in Dance from The Juilliard School (Martha Hill Prize, John Erskine Prize, Choreographic Honors) and loves Lindy Hop.